 — Theodore Roosevelt

-A federal nursery was established in 1908, two miles west of Garden City, and a government office was also established with B. R. H. d’Allemand named as forest supervisor.
-D’Allemand was selected for this reserve because of his experience in forestry and grazing administration, and he helped with the nursery and planting operations in the Nebraska National Forest Reserve in 1903-1905.
-The supervisor had two assistants, one in charge of nurseries and the other in range administration.
+A federal nursery was established in 1908, two miles west of Garden City, and a government office was also established, with B.R.H. d’Allemand named as forest supervisor.
+D’Allemand was selected for this reserve because of his experience in forestry and grazing administration, and he assisted with nursery and planting operations in the Nebraska National Forest Reserve during 1903-1905.
+The supervisor had two assistants: one responsible for nurseries and the other for range administration.
 That year, the forest was renamed Kansas National Forest.

-In December 1915, approximately 3,200 acres were deeded to the state as a “big game preserve,” the rest of the land was opened for homesteading.
+In December 1915, approximately 3,200 acres were deeded to the state as a “big game preserve.”
+The rest of the land was opened for homesteading.

 “All of the former Kansas National Forest is now grown up to soapweed, cactus, and clear, invigorating prairie air.”